rborn/TaffyDb4Ti/README.md

 ####TODO
 - Right now the only storage method is to a file.
 I will add, maybe :), storing to properties.
-- I tested it only on iOs, but the Ben's version was working just fine on Android so I see no reason why this version wouldn't.
-Anyway, I'll run some test and update this howto.
+- I tested it only on iOs, but Ben's version was working just fine on Android so I see no reason why this version wouldn't.
+Anyway, I'll run some tests and update this howto.

 ####How to